 Double-index-tag groups provide information necessary for direct estimation of total MSF impacts on unmarked fish.
 Appendix G and Appendix H list the Coho and Chinook Salmon PSC indicator stocks, including those that are DIT groups.
-Currently, there are 18 proposed Coho Salmon DIT groups (Table 2-1), of which two will be released from southern BC, seven from Puget Sound (PS), six from the Washington (WA) coast, and four from the Columbia River Basin.
+Currently, there are 18 proposed Coho Salmon DIT groups (Table 2-1), of which two will be released from southern BC, seven from Puget Sound (PS), five from the Washington (WA) coast, and four from the Columbia River Basin.
 Chinook Salmon DIT groups currently total 14 (Table 2-1, Appendix H), of which seven will be released from Puget Sound facilities, two from WA coastal facilities, and one spring and four fall stocks from Columbia River facilities.
+All proposed releases included in the mass marking proposals received are summarized in Appendix J.

 WDFW has maintained DIT groups for both species, but the number of DIT groups outside WA has declined in recent years.
 For example, the fall Chinook DIT program at Chilliwack Hatchery ended with BY 2011.
 As new MSFs are being proposed both in BC and in areas off the WA coast and in the Columbia River for fall Chinook, further evaluation of the DIT programs is necessary.
 The following stocks are recommended to be double-index tagged: 1) lower Columbia River tule fall Chinook - Washougal Hatchery; 2) Columbia River summer Chinook - Wells Hatchery; 3) Snake River fall Chinook subyearlings - Lyons Ferry Hatchery; 4) Willamette Spring Chinook (reinstate DIT program with electronic terminal sampling); 5) North Oregon Coast Chinook (Salmon River); and, 6) Mid Oregon Coast Chinook.
 These recommendations have not been implemented by the associated agencies due to a lack of funding and conflicting marking and evaluation priorities.

-Mass marking of Coho and Chinook salmon and number of DIT groups proposed for 2012 and 2013^1 .
-Table 2-1.
+Mass marking of Coho and Chinook salmon and number of DIT groups proposed Table 2-1. for 2013 and 2014.